huriferenc/prescription-management/README.md

-# 🩺 Prescription Management App
+# 🩺 Prescription Management Application

 This is a React.js-based web application designed to manage medical prescriptions.
 Its goal is to provide a simple, secure, and efficient way for patients to track, create, and manage their prescriptions.